On non-primitive Weierstrass points: Introduction

 Note that in the above conjectures, $g$ and $2g$ perhaps ought to be replaced with $g+C_1$ and $2g+C_2$ for some constants $C_1,C_2$, the value of which we have no strong beliefs about.
 We have stated the conjectures as above merely to make them specific.

 Although not relevant to the present paper, we also mention a purely combinatorial conjecture about the effective weight that arose during this work.
-We have verified this conjecture by a computer search up to genus $50$ (source code is available upon request).
+We have verified this conjecture by a computer search\footnote{Source code in C++ is available on the author's website.
+The search took approximately 17 hours on a 3.4Ghz Intel i7-3770 CPU.} up to genus $50$.

 \begin{conj} For any numerical semigroup of genus $g$, \end{conj}